AOSC-Archive/LinkC/README.md

 LinkC
 =====
-An IM client with CSocket and WebQQ Protocol, based on Qt.
+An simple IM client with CSocket and WebQQ Protocol, based on Qt.

 Developer (so far) : Junfeng Zhang  --- <564691478@qq.com>
 Developer          : Xing Jie Zhang --- <zxjay891107@gmail.com>

 Original README File:
 This is a developing program
 It is used for chating online
-Start Time : 2013 03 06
+Time of Establishment: 2013 03 06

-Build-Depend libsqlite3-dev	qt4-core
+Build-Depend sqlite qt-4
---End

-Expected:
-This is an IM app under heavy development, with CSocket and WebQQ protocol support.
-Project Established on March 06, 2013.

-Build-dep: SQLite3 (May vary between distros).